Cancel anytime

 History and Background

 Hormel Foods Corporation was founded in 1891 in Austin, Minnesota, by George A. Hormel.
-Initially a meatpacking company, it has evolved into a global branded food company with a focus on innovation and quality.
+Initially a meatpacking company, it evolved to produce a diverse range of food products.
+A key milestone was the introduction of SPAM in 1937.

 Core Business Areas